edgio-docs/edgio-docs/src/pages/guides/upgrading/v6_migration.md

 ## Step 6: (Optional) Permalink Indexing {/*permalink-indexing*/}

+For {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 5.1/6.0 and above, the `x-robots-tag: noindex` header is automatically added to all responses being served from edge links and permalinks to prevent search engines from indexing those links.
+By default, this header will not be added to any responses served from a custom domain.
+Prior to version 5.1/6, the `.noIndexPermalink()` function was an opt-in solution to achieve the same effect.

-By default, {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 6 automatically blocks search engine traffic for edge links and permalinks.
-As a result, the `.noIndexPermalink()` router function serves no purpose and it has been deprecated.
+As a result, the `.noIndexPermalink()` router function is now deprecated and serves no purpose.
 We recommend that you remove this function from your {{ ROUTES_FILE }} file.

-Override this behavior and allow search engines to index all permalinks by adding the following route to `routes.js`:
+However, if you want to override this default behavior and allow search engines to index all permalinks, you can pass the option `indexPermalink` set to `true` to the `Router` constructor:

 ```js
 new Router({ indexPermalink: true })